themyzteziz/BankApp/README.md

 How is data saved?
 Data is saved by using LocalStorage which means its only saved locally and when you open the page again the data will still be there.

+Domain/
+BankAccount.cs   // Represents a bank account
+Transaction.cs  // Represents a transaction

+Interfaces/
+IAccountService.cs  // Account service contract
+IStorageService.cs // Storage contract

+Services/
+AccountService.cs   // Logic for accounts and saving data StorageService.cs  // Talks to LocalStorage

+Pages/
+Accounts.razor       // Create and show accounts
+Deposit.razor       // Deposit and withdraw page
+Transaction.razor  // Transfer money page
+History.razor     // View history page

+Using Console.WriteLine inside AccountService for important actions like:
+When account is created
+When money is deposited or withdrawn
+When a transfer happens

+Git commands i have been using:
+For pushing code to Github
+Git add .
+Git commit -m "Write changes"
+Git push

+For pulling code between my laptop and computer
+Git pull // You can use this to pull my code to your software but you need git installed on your computer

+For switching between my branch and main
+Git checkout main
+Git checkout featureaccoutn

+Merging my branch to my main
+Git merge featureaccount